 Ellen became Kennedy Heights Arts Center’s first Executive Director in January, 2008.
-To Ellen the position at Kennedy Heights Arts Center was her dream job, bringing together her love of the arts and her passion for building community.
+To Ellen, the position at Kennedy Heights Arts Center was her dream job, bringing together her love of the arts and her passion for building community.
 And it didn’t hurt that the Center is just two minutes from her home!
 In partnership with the Board of Directors, Ellen is responsible for the organization’s consistent achievement of its mission and financial objectives through strategic planning, a strong development program, effective programs and community relations.
-With more than 20 years experience in nonprofit leadership, Ellen previously served as the Director of Development and Program Director for the Center for Great Neighborhoods in Covington, Kentucky.
-She holds a Bachelors Degree in Theatre from the College of Wooster and a Masters of Social Work Administration from the University of Cincinnati.
+With more than 20 years experience in nonprofit leadership, Ellen previously served as the Program Director and Director of Development for the Center for Great Neighborhoods in Covington, Kentucky.
+She holds a Bachelor’s Degree in Theatre from the College of Wooster (Ohio) and a Master’s of Social Work Administration from the University of Cincinnati.